Willmo3/NetLib/readme.md

 ## Usage

 Because TLA+ is not a standard programming language, models cannot simply be imported.
 Instead, to use NetLib, one must define a *parallel composition* of their model with NetLib.
 For an example of this, please view our testing files.

+### Required Variables
+- Delta: the maximum time bound between network communication.
+This is treated as a constant.
+- t: the logical time.
+- sentMsgs: the set of all messages explicitly sent by our system.
+- deliveredMsgs: the set of all messages delivered by our system.
+- rcvQueue: queue of all messages to be received.
+Interactions with rcvQueue are defined by implementers.